sidddy/altilog/README.md

 Notes:
 -------
 - BMP180 needs 3.3V, Arduino Nano only provides 5V.
-I use a voltage divider with 3 resistors to power the BMP180.
+I use a voltage divider with 2 resistors to power the BMP180.
 - Based on Sparkfun BMP180 and SdFat libraries
 - No RTC.
 All recorded times are relative to startup.

 Development Plans:
 ------------------
 - Linux client to download log files
+- potential integration with flightstab stabilisator for logging of current gyro & stick values (not sure yet if this is possible)